Fauci expects tens of millions of coronavirus vaccine doses at start of 2021

 Video: Reuters interview with Anthony Fauci here

-Reporting by Jeff Mason and Michael Erman; Writing by Lisa Lambert and James Oliphant; Editing by Howard Goller and Bill Berkrot
+Reporting by Jeff Mason and Michael Erman; Additional reporting by Carl O'Donnell and Julie Steenhuysen; Writing by Lisa Lambert and James Oliphant; Editing by Howard Goller and Bill Berkrot